Process and methods

 The systematic identification of evidence is an essential step in developing NICE guidelines.
 Literature searches should be systematic, transparent and reproducible to minimise 'dissemination biases'.
 These may affect the results of reviews and include publication bias and database bias.

 This chapter provides advice on the sources to search and on how to develop strategies for systematic literature searches to identify the best available evidence.
 It also provides advice on other areas of information management that form an important part of guideline development.
 These include quality assurance, re‑running searches, documenting the search process, and the use of reference management or systematic review software.
-The methods for undertaking scoping searches are described in chapter 2.
-For information on searching for economic evidence, see chapter 7.
+The methods for undertaking scoping searches are described in the chapter on the scope.
+For information on searching for economic evidence, see the chapter on incorporating economic evaluation.
+For information on searching for surveillance evidence, see the chapter on ensuring that published guidelines are current and accurate.

 A flexible approach to the search for evidence should be adopted, guided by the subject of the question and type of evidence sought.
 When the guideline is an update, the approach can also be informed by searches for the existing guideline and subsequent surveillance review.
 Searching includes:

-selecting appropriate sources according to the eligibility/inclusion criteria of the review question, as specified in the review protocol
+selecting appropriate sources according to the eligibility or inclusion criteria of the review question, as specified in the review protocol

-using supplementary search techniques, such as citation searching, as appropriate
+using additional search techniques, such as citation searching, as appropriate

 continuous review of how best to find evidence and where.

 A flexible approach will allow evidence to be identified both systematically and in the most efficient manner.
-For example, for a review question on the effectiveness of a pharmacological intervention it may be possible to search a relatively small number of sources (see section 5.3) and to develop a systematic search strategy using the PICO framework (see section 5.4).
+For example, for a review question on the effectiveness of a pharmacological intervention it may be possible to search a relatively small number of sources (see the section on sources) and to develop a systematic search strategy using the PICO framework (see the section on developing search strategies).
 For questions about complex interventions, the evidence may be more widely scattered across sources and less consistently described.
-In these cases it may be necessary to search a wider range of sources consider other question frameworks and search approaches, including the use of supplementary searching techniques.
+In these cases it may be necessary to search a wider range of sources and consider other question frameworks and search approaches, including the use of additional searching techniques.

-The Cochrane handbook for systematic reviews of interventions and the Campbell Collaboration's searching for studies methods guide offer good overviews of literature searching (Lefebvre et al. 2011; Kugley et al. 2017).
+The chapter on searching for and selecting studies in the Cochrane Handbook for Systematic Reviews of Interventions and the Campbell Collaboration's searching for studies methods guide offer good overviews of literature searching (Lefebvre et al. 2021; Kugley et al. 2017).
 The SuRe Info resource also provides research-based advice on information retrieval for systematic reviews and is updated twice a year.

 Search protocols should be developed by the information specialist and agreed with the other members of the developer's team before undertaking a systematic search.
-Search protocols are part of the review protocol (see appendix I), which is signed off by the committee.
+Search protocols are part of the review protocol (see the appendix on the review protocol template), which is signed off by the committee.
 When developing search protocols, the information specialist may ask the committee for expert advice (for example, when a condition is described in many different ways in the literature).

 Search protocols pre‑define how the evidence is identified and provide a basis for developing the search strategies.
 Search protocols should include the following elements: